 Sometimes professional associations publish guidelines on what to charge to help you set your rates as a freelancer.
 Talking to other people in your industry about their project rates can also shed some light on what to charge.

 You’re Not Meeting Your Financial Goals

-The last and most important sign you need to raise your rates is you’re not meeting your financial goals.
+The last and most important sign you need to raise your rates is not meeting your financial goals.

 If you’re a full-time freelancer with no other sources of income, you need to earn enough to pay your bills and save for your future.
 If you don’t, you’ll go out of business.

 It may feel like you’re inconveniencing your clients by raising your rates.
-But you’d actually be hurting them more by keeping your prices the same.
-Eventually you’ll need to get a job if you can’t meet your financial needs as a freelancer.
+But you’d be hurting them more by keeping your prices the same.
+Eventually, you’ll need to get a job if you can’t meet your financial needs as a freelancer.
 Then they’ll need to find a new service provider, which can be a big hassle.